wonma/100-days-of-code/log.md

 **Thoughts**
 Don't be afraid of delving into your curiosity of HTML, CSS, and JavaScript!
 Dive into your zone of craziness and nerdiness!
 It's okay!

+---

+### Day 65: December 30, Friday

+**Today's Progress**
+- Reviewed a custom hook with the example of 'useSubmit' hook in the React Portfolio project.
+- Reviewed Promise, async await, and why we should wrap setTimeout with Promise to create a custom asynchronous function.

+**Thoughts**
+- I tried explaning my code verbally.
+I think this helps grow my confidence as a developer!

 <!--

 <!-- ### Day 1: June 27, Monday